GLUTEN - 5 impacts on Women's Health

 If you've been diagnosed with any of the above or another autoimmune condition, you will truly live better if gluten becomes an exception for you.

-For that matter, the same goes for all the situations when your body struggles with inflammation ...of any kind (a cold, acne, too much stress, a long term thyroid condition, etc.).
+For that matter, the same goes for all the situations when your body struggles with inflammation ...of any kind, even a temporary one (as a cold, acne, too much stress, a longer term thyroid low, etc.).

 Especially for the ones struggling with a thyroid condition: limiting gluten is of a great importance: the molecular structure of gluten is similar with the one of the thyroid hormones, creating potential cross reactions and causing the immune system to fight not only the inflammation caused by the gluten, but also the thyroid itself.